The 5 Things Men 40+ Want in Life (and How to Get Them)

 • Go for an ice bath: Many blokes find ice baths useful for changing state and resetting the nervous system.

-It may be a bit weird or different but what have you got to lose in trying it out?
-Soon, you’ll be the bloke raving about it to your mates.
+It may be a bit different but what have you got to lose in trying it out?

 Here’s an interview with Craig White, a high-performance international rugby coach turned life coach.
 At 38:24 mins you can hear him talking about a life-changing yoga retreat, “never stopping” all his life, hitting rock bottom and learning how to feel again.